povgen/TestTask/README.md

 For connecting this service with the web-server, I used rabbitMQ.

 - It's making service scalable, because you can use a few instances of handler for file processing.
-- And it allow to processing big file, without risk of timeout Exception and without loading main server
+- It allow to processing big file, without risk of timeout Exception and without loading main server
-- Also, it allow to get stable web service, because if one of part system will be reloaded, task on file processing will be saved.
+- It allow to get stable web service, because if one of part system will be reloaded, task on file processing will be saved.